cgorzek/cgorzek/README.md

 - 👋 Hi, I’m @cgorzek
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding, machine learning and lots of other stuff.
 - 🌱 I’m currently learning ...
-C++
+C++, machine learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... please message me on LinkedIn.

 <!---
 cgorzek/cgorzek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.